Eager banks make opening an account easy

 - Have your retirement plan send you a check for the balance of the account.
 You then have 60 days to put the money into a Roth before being assessed a penalty.

-- Have your retirement plan transfer the money directly to your Roth IRA.
+- Have your retirement plan transfer the money directly to your Roth IRA (this “trustee-to-trustee” transfer is the safest way to avoid a penalty).

-Banks and brokerage firms are eager to get your business, and most will hold your hand through the entire process.
+Banks and brokerage firms are eager to get your business; most will hold your hand through the entire process.
 And who doesn’t like holding hands?